lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 There is a certain fascination about an investigation of this kind which increases with every new phase of the subject brought to one’s notice.
-One is almost in danger of forgetting, or, at least, slighting the modern game, as the various char-
+One is almost in danger of forgetting, or, at least, slighting the modern game, as the various characteristics

 <div style="page-break-after: always;"></div>

-acteristics of the ancient or, more properly speaking, original pastime, in its primitive form, holds fast the interest and attention of the student.
+of the ancient or, more properly speaking, original pastime, in its primitive form, holds fast the interest and attention of the student.